-- With the objective to assist vendor's successful participation in the District's procurement process, we will be posting the Utilization Plan, Letters of Intent, and Petition for Partial/Full M/WBE Waiver Participation Request Forms online, for greater access and efficiency. - Continue to participate in all District mandatory and non-mandatory pre-bid meetings, as well as to participate in other government agencies' pre-bid meetings for contracts related to the goods and services that the District purchases, with the objective on engaging current non-District vendors, encouraging them to participate in our procurement process. - We will continue to foster greater participation and encourage the MBE/WBE business community to pursue specialized and niche District procurement opportunities as Prime Contractors and subcontractors, through focusing on building upon current initiatives and adding new strategies and programs.
-Ultimately the greater participation of MBE/WBEs will economically impact our local community by creating jobs and stimulate growth in the regional economy, - We are currently providing assistance to the Chicago Botanic Garden and the Chicago Zoological Society in an effort to increase its participation of diverse firms in these organization's contracts.
-This effort includes technical assistance, best industry practices and overall guidance on how to encourage the participation of the minority business community on the Garden's procurement process.
-Recommendations have already been made we will seek to continue to assist them and help them implement these in FY2019. - The CCA has been appointed as the chairman for the Compliance and Certification Subcommittee of the Government Procurement and Compliance Forum (GPCF), which is a strategic partnership of over 30 government agencies and non-profit assist agencies representing small businesses to drive bold, cross-agency improvements to make the region a benchmark for procurement, certification, and compliance processes that are streamlined, standardized, equitable and transparent.
+- We will continue to collaborate with other government agencies to host virtual workshops targeted for business that need assistance and for entrepreneurs seeking new ventures and markets.
+The main objective of these efforts is to educate, guide and create awareness in the business community of the specific business requirements and qualifications such as licensing, permitting and other related resources needed for businesses to successfully participate in the District's procurement process as a Prime contractor and/or subcontractor in the maintenance of our Forest Preserves.
+Various departments will be asked to collaborate by informing participants of the District's specific requirements and best practices. - Continue to participate in the District's mandatory and non-mandatory pre-bid meetings, as well as to participate in other government agencies' virtual pre-bid meetings for contracts related to the goods and services that the District purchases, with the objective on engaging current nonDistrict vendors, encouraging them to participate in our procurement process. - We will continue to foster greater participation and encourage the MBE/WBE business community to pursue specialized and niche District procurement opportunities as Prime Contractors and Subcontractors, through focusing on building upon current initiatives and adding new strategies and programs.
+Ultimately the greater participation of MWBEs will economically impact our local community by creating jobs and stimulate growth in the regional economy, - Provide ongoing assistance to the Chicago Botanic Garden and the Chicago Zoological Society in an effort to increase its participation of diverse firms in these organization's contracts.
+This effort includes technical assistance, best industry practices and overall guidance on how to encourage the participation of the minority business community on the Garden and the Brookfield Zoo's procurement process.
+Recommendations have already been made and we will seek to continue to assist them and help them implement these in FY2021. - The CCA will continue to lead the Compliance and Certification Subcommittee of the Government Procurement and Compliance Forum (GPCF) as its appointed chairman, which is a strategic partnership of over 30 government agencies and non-profit assist agencies representing small businesses to drive bold, cross-agency improvements to make the region a benchmark for procurement, certification, and compliance processes that are streamlined, standardized, equitable and transparent.
 The District will learn of creative and new alternative approaches to further maximize the opportunities of small and diverse businesses on District Contracts.